isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/03-knative-configuration.md

 ### Stateful services

-In the architecture diagram above, the database is not a candidate for running with Knative since it is a stateful service that requires access to a volume.
-With Knative Serving, all volume mounts are disallowed except for ConfigMaps and Secrets.
+In the architecture diagram above, the Redis Enteprise database is not a candidate for running with Knative since it is a stateful service that requires access to a volume, which are not allowed under Knative Serving except for ConfigMaps and Secrets.
 Stateless services under Knative Serving are expected to be able to scale horizontally and having shared state in volumes would severely impede that goal.
-So this means that we'll deploy Redis as a Kubernetes service, not using Knative.
+So this means that we'll deploy Redis Enterprise as a Kubernetes service, not using Knative.

 ### Stateless services